WasseemEmad/Movie_recommindor/README.md

 This script prepares data, trains the recommendation model, and saves processed data for later use.

 ### **Steps in model_training.py**
-1️⃣ Load the MovieLens dataset
+1️⃣ Load the Movie Recommendation System dataset

 Reads movies.csv (movie titles) and ratings.csv (user ratings).